Key Takeaways

 - $500 Southwest Airlines Chase Travel statement credit

-- $500 in statement credits for The Shops at Chase
+- $500 credit for purchases through The Shops at Chase

 - A-List Status with Southwest Airlines Rapid Rewards